richipal09/devrel-labs/agentic_rag/README.md

 - Smart context retrieval and response generation
 - FastAPI-based REST API for document upload and querying
 - Support for both OpenAI-based agents or local, transformer-based agents (`Mistral-7B` by default)
-- Support for quantized models (4-bit/8-bit) and GGUF models for faster inference
+- Support for quantized models (4-bit/8-bit) and Ollama models for faster inference
 - Optional Chain of Thought (CoT) reasoning for more detailed and structured responses

 <img src="img/gradio_1.png" alt="Gradio Interface" width="80%">